 Q. Do adults and children dine together every night?

 A. On many Inn trips, adults and children dine separately on two evenings.
 We realize that adult conversation and relaxed dining in the fine restaurants found on Backroads trips are an important part of the experience for parents.
 We also realize that long dinners can be tough on kids.
 On these evenings, our leaders will organize separate dinners for children 5 and older.
 If you are traveling with children under age 5, you can either join the kids' dinner with your child, or you can arrange for a childcare provider (if available).
 And, of course, you can always choose to dine separately as a family.

 Q. What are the rooming choices for families?

 A. Rooming options are dependent upon individual hotels.
 Typically we can arrange for single, double or triple rooms on all Family Trips.
-In some cases, a triple room may include a rollaway bed.
+In some cases, a triple room may include a rollaway bed or pull out couch.
 In some European hotels with smaller rooms, triples may not be feasible in which case a private room charge may apply.
 Please note that in most North American hotels, kids who are under the age of 18 may not share a room, one adult/parent must also be in the room.

 Q. Can you guarantee connecting or adjacent rooms for families when requested?

 A. Once you make a specific request to your Trip Consultant, we will make every effort to secure rooms that connect, are adjacent, or are at least near one another.
 Hotels will be advised of your request and Trip Leaders will follow up with hotels about special requests prior to check-in.
-Please note that connecting rooms are not available in all of our inns, particularly in Europe.
+Please note that connecting rooms are not available in the majority of our inns, particularly in Europe.

 Q. Can my older child share a twin room with another older child on a trip?